Courtland Sutton

-Courtland Sutton (born October 10, 1995) is an American football wide receiver for the Denver Broncos of the National Football League (NFL).
-He played college football at SMU, and was selected by the Broncos in the second round of the 2018 NFL Draft.
+Courtland Jaleel Sutton (born October 10, 1995) is an American professional football wide receiver for the Denver Broncos of the National Football League (NFL).
+He played college football for the SMU Mustangs, and was selected by the Broncos in the second round of the 2018 NFL draft.

-Early years
+Early life

 Sutton attended Brenham High School in Brenham, Texas, where he played high school football.
 As a senior, he was named first-team All-District as a tight end and second-team as a safety.
 Brenham finished the 2013 season with a 14–2 record, losing to Aledo in the UIL 4A Division 2 state championship game.
 Regarded a three-star prospect by ESPN, Sutton committed to Southern Methodist University over offers from BYU, Colorado and Rice.

 College career

 Sutton played in two games as a true freshman at SMU in 2014, before suffering an injury and taking a medical redshirt.
 As a redshirt freshman in 2015, he started all 12 games, recording 49 receptions for 862 yards and nine touchdowns.
 After the season, he played in three games for SMU's basketball team.
 As a sophomore in 2016, Sutton started all 12 games and had 76 receptions for 1,246 yards and 10 touchdowns.
-Sutton considered entering the 2017 NFL Draft, but instead, he decided to return to college for his redshirt junior year.
-On December 22, 2017, Sutton officially declared that he would enter the 2018 NFL Draft after completing his junior year.
+Sutton considered entering the 2017 NFL draft, but instead, he decided to return to college for his redshirt junior year.
+On December 22, 2017, Sutton officially declared that he would enter the 2018 NFL draft after completing his junior year.